org-roam/org-roam-bibtex/README.md

   (use-package org-roam-bibtex
     :after org-roam
     :config
-    (require 'org-ref)) ; optional: if Org Ref is not loaded anywhere else, load it here
+    (require 'org-ref)) ; optional: if using Org-ref v2 or v3 citation links
 ```

 If you don't have a private `org-roam` layer, configure it first, see examples